 The field must be marked to show the sections in a continuous line.
 The lines must be of the same thickness.
 The thickness of the lines should not be more than 12cm wide.

-There are various precisely measured marks, all chalked in white, within the soccer field’s outer edges.
+Various precisely measured marks are chalked in white within the soccer field’s outer edges.

 These are hand-painted and frequently require at least two layers to achieve the desired brightness.
 On game days, they are commonly repainted following the final cutting of the turf just a few hours before kick-off.